 “Luca?” slightly louder and filled with expectation, as though Luca should be awake in the early hours of the morning.

-He did.
+But he did.
 He crept closer, the sound of his footsteps muffled by the thick, worn carpet.
 Luca could tell that he was wearing shoes.

 His father tried one last time to call his name.
 His breathing was loud and even from the bed, Luca could smell the Whiskey.
 He waited for a long time, Luca felt that perhaps many minutes went by before he finally heard him leave and close the door.
 The footsteps receded away from his room and disappeared into the bathroom.
 He heard the toilet flush a few minutes later, then the footsteps move into the other room.
-The door closed.

 Luca closed the blinds and crept back into bed.
 He picked up his phone and checked his Twitter account, then Facebook.
 He liked a post and got bored of all the rest and put the phone down.
 He got back into bed.